 The Penalty for Late Filing

 The penalty for filing late is steeper.
 As with the failure-to-pay penalty, it applies to any portion of your tax that remains unpaid as of the filing date, usually April 15 each year unless that date falls on a weekend or holiday.
-The penalty is 5 percent for each month or part of a month that your tax return is late with a maximum penalty of 25 percent.
-The clock starts at your tax deadline and accrues until you file your return.
+The penalty is 5% for each month or part of a month that your tax return is late, again with a maximum penalty of 25%.
+The clock starts at your tax deadline and the penalty accrues until you file your return.

 The longer you wait, the worse it gets.
-If you fail to file within 60 days of the due date or extended due date, you will pay at least $135 or a penalty equal to 100 percent of the tax you owe, whichever is less.
-The IRS can waive this penalty, if you show that your return was filed late for reasonable cause such as illness or some other unforeseen calamity.
+If you fail to file within 60 days of the due date or your extended due date if you filed for an extension, you'll pay at least $210 as of 2019, or a penalty equal to 100 percent of the tax you owe, whichever is less.

 Interest is typically added to any unpaid tax from the time the payment was due until the date the tax is paid.
-Interest rates are set by the IRS every three months at the federal short-term rate plus 3 percent.
+Interest rates are set by the IRS every three months at the federal short-term rate plus 3%.
 Interest is calculated for each day your balance is not paid in full, assessed on the unpaid amount of tax due as well as any late filing or late payment penalties.
-In other words, you have to pay both.
+In other words, you'll have to pay interest on the penalties.

 File for an Extension